CIS565-Fall-2022/Project2-Stream-Compaction/README.md

 ### Introduction

+Stream Compaction
+---
 Stream compaction is an important parallel computing primitive that generates a compact output buffer with selected elements of an input buffer based on some condition.
 Basically, given an array of elements, we want to create a new array with elements that meet a certain criteria while preserving order.
-The important steps in a stream compaction algorithm are as follows:
+The important steps in a parallel stream compaction algorithm are as follows:

 ![](img/stream-compaction.jpg)